-Stria Cladding to be installed on a cavity.
-The battens provide ventilation and drainage between the frame and the panel and are considered a "packer" only in this specification.
+Stria Cladding is to be installed on horizontal cavity battens.
+The battens provide ventilation and drainage between the frame and the weatherboard and are considered a "packer" only in this specification.

-The timber cavity battens must be minimum H3.1 treated in accordance with NZS 3640 (Chemical preservation of rough and sawn timber) to comply with the durability requirements of B2/AS1.
+The James Hardie horizontal cavity battens are H3.1 treated in accordance with NZS 3640 (Chemical preservation of rough and sawn timber) to comply with the durability requirements of B2/AS1.